MobileFineTuner: A Mobile-Native Framework for On-Device LLM Fine-Tuning in Real-World Embedded AI Applications: Motivation and Related Work

 \end{itemize}

-Additionally, the implementation processes of both PocketLLM and XPerT lack a unified framework and have not been open-sourced, hindering other researchers from easily reusing or extending them.
+Additionally, the implementation processes of both PocketLLM and XPerT have not been open-sourced, hindering other researchers from easily reusing or extending them.
 As a result, the absence of a unified open-source framework to support LLM fine-tuning on mobile phones creates a critical gap, which MobileFineTuner is designed to address.